tirtharajdash/tirtharajdash.github.io/_posts/2020-04-23-Git-and-GitHub.markdown

 ---
 layout: post
-title: GitHub and Git (all you need)
+title: Git and GitHub (all you need)
 date: 2020-04-23 04:00:00
-description: What is Git, GitHub, and how do I setup?
+description: What is Git, GitHub, and how do I get started?
 ---
+**What is Git?**

+[Git](https://git-scm.com/) is a distributed version control system to effectively and efficiently track changes in source codes during the process of software development.

-Let's start with the hardest (:-)) question first. **What is GitHub?**
+**What is GitHub?**

-This question has two answers.
+If you are reading this blog, then you must have heard about GitHub at least once.
 [GitHub](https://en.wikipedia.org/wiki/GitHub) (officially: GitHub, Inc.) is a US-based global company that provides hosting for software development version control.
 The version control is done with the help of **Git**.
 The company was [acquired by Microsoft](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/) in 2018.
 Since then, it has become a subsidiary of Microsoft.

-**What is Git?**

-Technically, I would consider this as my first question.
-[Git](https://git-scm.com/) is a distributed version control system to effectively and efficiently track changes in source codes during the process of software development.

 By the way, **Who is the creator of these?**